Secure your spot on the trip and book now by paying your deposit of USD 2000$/person.

 EXTRA PAYMENT FEES

-Online Bank Payment – US only: also called eCheck or ACH, we do not charge a fee for this, although your bank may do so.
+Online Bank Payment: for the above currencies, we do not charge a fee for this, although your bank may do so.
 Please inquire with them directly.

 Credit card payment: the following fees will be added to the total: